xl222222/Interactive-Lab-Hub/final/Plan.md

 1. Big Idea

-FridgeMind is an AI-powered fridge assistant designed to help people track their food, reduce waste, and make smarter meal decisions.
+FridgeMind is an AI-powered fridge assistant that helps people

+track food,

+reduce waste,

+and make smarter meal decisions.

-Mounted on the refrigerator door, the device uses a camera to automatically recognize food items, a touchscreen for confirming quantity and browsing inventory, a microphone for voice-based recipe queries, and an LED strip for visual feedback.
+Mounted on the refrigerator door, the device uses:

+a camera for automatic food recognition,

+a touchscreen for quantity confirmation and inventory browsing,

+a microphone for meal-related voice queries, and

+an RGB LED strip for system feedback.

-All food recognition and inventory management run locally on the Raspberry Pi, while an external AI API provides smart meal recommendations based on real-time inventory.
+All image recognition and inventory management run locally on the Raspberry Pi.

-The device explores how computer vision + ambient feedback + natural language interaction can create a meaningful, everyday kitchen experience.
+A remote AI API is used only for generating meal suggestions.

 2. Interaction Summary

-FridgeMind centers around a simple and intuitive interaction flow designed for real kitchens:
+FridgeMind centers around a simple and intuitive flow designed for everyday kitchens.

-1. Visual Input for Food Recognition
+2.1 Visual Input for Food Recognition

 Users place food items (e.g., eggs, vegetables, fruits, packaged goods) in front of the device.
-The camera identifies the food type automatically, using a lightweight local vision model.
+The camera automatically identifies the food type using a lightweight ONNX vision model.

-2. Touchscreen Confirmation
+2.2 Touchscreen Confirmation

-After recognition, the screen displays the detected food type and prompts the user to confirm or adjust the quantity.
+After recognition, the screen displays:

+detected food category

+editable quantity

+auto-generated “time in fridge”

-All logging is based on image input, not voice, ensuring accuracy.
+Food logging relies on image input, not voice.

-3. Voice for High-Level Meal Guidance Only
+2.3 Voice for High-Level Meal Guidance Only

-The microphone enables users to ask questions such as:
+Users can ask:

 “What can I cook today?”